transposit-connectors/mc-transposit-eng/runbooks/action_specific_credentials_and_configuratio.md

 # Action-specific credentials and configuration

-## Action-specific crednetials and configuration
+## Action-specific credentials and configuration

-You can now add action-specfic credentials and configuration.
+You can now add action-specific credentials and configuration.

 **What does this mean?**